 - Part of our school ethos revolves around core Christian values including respect and pupils have been part of discussions and assemblies related to what this means and how it is shown.
-These ideas are reiterated through the Golden rules, as well as our behaviour policy.
+These ideas are reiterated through the Travis Values, as well as our behaviour policy.

 - This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.

 - We value first hand experiences and as a result, we seek to build tolerance and respect of different faiths and beliefs through the study of a variety of faiths.

 - Curriculum topics include learning about and, most importantly, from other faiths and misconceptions between religions are addressed as well as prejudices that have been expressed by the community.